tillg/ansible-essentials-course/docker/readme.md

 The different nodes of the docker-setup network run _inside_ the docker network.
 To get access to them, I exposed ports like so:

-* lb expoises it's port 80 to 1001
+* lb exposes it's port 80 to 1001, so u can access http://localhost:1001
 * web1 resp. web2 expose their port 80 to 1011 resp.
 1012

 So to see what web2 serves, point your browser to [http://localhost:1012/](http://localhost:1012/)